Lake Tapawingo, Missouri

 Lake Tapawingo is a city in Jackson County, Missouri, United States.
 The population was 730 at the 2010 census.

 History

-Lake Tapawingo was constructed by the Lake Tapawingo Development Company in 1926 as an "exclusive sports retreat and rest haven."
-The city takes its name from a lake of the same name within its borders.
-Derived from a Native American word meaning "beautiful water" or "beautiful place", it is also said to be named after an Indian princess.
-The City of Lake Tapawingo was officially formed in 1962 in order to prevent annexation by the larger cities of either Blue Springs, Missouri or Independence, Missouri.
+Lake Tapawingo was constructed by the Lake Tapawingo Development Company in 1926 as an "exclusive sports retreat and rest haven".
+The city was named after a lake within its borders.
+Derived from a Native American word meaning "beautiful water" or "beautiful place", it is also said to be named after a Native American princess.
+The City of Lake Tapawingo was officially formed in 1962 to prevent annexation by the larger cities of either Blue Springs, Missouri or Independence, Missouri.